-- 3.1 Prior to planting each commercial industrial hemp registrant shall file a report with the Commissioner that includes: - 3.1.1 A statement of verification on a form provided by the Commissioner that the crop the registrant will plant is of a type and variety of industrial hemp that will produce a THC concentration of no more than 0.3% on a dry weight basis. - 3.1.2 A description of the industrial hemp varieties to be planted on the growing area(s) registered to the registrant and a map showing where they will be planted. - 3.2 At least 30 days prior to harvest, each commercial industrial hemp registrant shall file a report with the Commissioner that includes:
+- 3.1 Prior to planting each commercial industrial hemp registrant shall file a report with the Commissioner that includes: - 3.1.1 A statement of verification on a form provided by the Commissioner that the crop the registrant will plant is of a type and variety of industrial hemp that will produce a THC concentration of no more than 0.3% on a dry weight basis. - 3.1.2 A description of the industrial hemp varieties to be planted on the growing area(s) registered to the registrant and a map showing where they will be planted.

-- 3.2.1 Documentation that the commercial registrant has entered into a purchase agreement with an in-state industrial hemp processor.
-If the registrant has not entered into such an agreement, the registrant shall include a statement of intended disposition of its industrial hemp crop. - 3.2.2 The harvest date(s) of each variety planted. - 3.3 Prior to planting, each research and development industrial hemp registrant shall file a report with the Commissioner that includes: - 3.3.1 A description of the hemp varieties to be planted on the growing area(s) registered to the registrant and a map showing where they are planted. - 3.4 At least 30 days prior to harvest, each research and development industrial hemp registrant shall file a report with the commissioner that includes: - 3.4.1 A statement of the intended use or other disposition of the registrant's industrial hemp crop. - 3.4.2 The harvest date(s) of each variety planted. - 3.5 Registrants must report any subsequent changes to the purchase agreement or disposition statement to the Commissioner within ten days of the change.
+- 3.2 At least 7 days prior to harvest, each commercial industrial hemp registrant shall file a report with the Commissioner that includes: - 3.2.1 Documentation that the commercial registrant has entered into a purchase agreement with an in-state industrial hemp processor.
+If the registrant has not entered into such an agreement, the registrant shall include a statement of intended disposition of its industrial hemp crop. - 3.3 Prior to planting, each research and development industrial hemp registrant shall file a report with the Commissioner that includes: - 3.3.1 A description of the hemp varieties to be planted on the growing area(s) registered to the registrant and a map showing where they are planted. - 3.4 At least 7 days prior to harvest, each research and development industrial hemp registrant shall file a report with the commissioner that includes: - 3.4.1 A statement of the intended disposition of the registrant's industrial hemp crop. - 3.5 Registrants must report any subsequent changes to the purchase agreement or disposition statement to the Commissioner within ten days of the change.